Even if you’ve been a couch potato for decades, now is the perfect time to get up, get moving and get fit. Here’s why—and how.

 As for that fountain of youth?
-Getting approximately 150 minutes of physical activity a week has been linked to a 33 percent lower risk of early death from any cause, according to the latest fitness guidelines.
-But even small amounts of activity—five to 10 minutes, if that’s what you can manage—can help your health.
+Getting at least 150 minutes of moderate-intensity physical activity a week has been linked to a 20% lower risk of early death from any cause, according to a 2022 report from the American Heart Association.

-Here, SilverSneakers community members share the steps they’ve taken to get fit—and stay fit—no matter how many birthdays they’ve celebrated.
+Here, SilverSneakers community members share the steps they’ve taken to prioritize their fitness, no matter how many birthdays they’ve celebrated.

 Step #1: Start Small